Saudization: History

 While many Saudi native men found employment with the government, there were not enough government jobs as over 65% of the population is of working age.

-'Saudization' of the workforce has been a goal of the kingdom since at least the Fourth Development Plan (1985-1989) which called for replacing foreign workers with Saudi natives as one of its objectives.
+'Saudization' of the workforce has been a goal of the kingdom since at least the Fourth Development Plan (1985–1989) which called for replacing foreign workers with Saudi natives as one of its objectives.
 Immigration was tightened and many undocumented foreign workers were deported, but the program was only a marginal success.

-A Saudization goal for 2003 was that at least 30% of employees of companies with 20 or more workers should be Saudi natives, (although only 300,000 people were employed by companies of this size).
+A Saudization goal for 2003 mandated Saudis make up at least 30% of the employees in companies with 20 or more workers, and that the employee percentage of Saudis must be increased by 5% annually.
+However, fewer than 300,000 Saudis were employed in the approximately 10,000 companies of this size.

-In June 2006, negotiations between business executives and senior government leaders, including King Abdullah, led to reductions of Saudization targets in some work sectors from 30 percent to 10 percent, and full waivers from Saudization in the case of two Chinese companies, according to discussions between US ambassador James C. Oberwetter and Saudi executives.
+In June 2006, negotiations between business executives and senior government leaders, including King Abdullah, led to reductions of Saudization targets in some work sectors from 30 percent to 10 percent.
+In the case of two Chinese companies, they received full waivers from Saudization, according to discussions between US ambassador James C. Oberwetter and Saudi executives.

-In 2014 the Saudi Gazette reported that one of the targets of the kingdom's Ninth Development Plan (2010-2015) -- to "bring down the unemployment rate to 5.5 percent and revive the Saudization strategy"—had not been realized.
+In 2014 the Saudi Gazette reported that one of the targets of the kingdom's Ninth Development Plan (2010–2015) — to "bring down the unemployment rate to 5.5 percent and revive the Saudization strategy"—had not been realized.

-Currently, the plan targets Saudi youths as well he women workers for the growth of the kingdom's economy.
-The Shura council (a consultative body) dictated that as of 2007, 70 percent of the work force were Saudi.
+Currently, the plan targets women and Saudi youths to grow the kingdom's economy.
+The Shura council dictated in 2007 that 70 percent of the workforce must be Saudi.
 Between 2011 and 2013, the transportation and communication sectors recorded the highest improvement in Saudization rates from 9 percent to 20 percent.
-Manufacturing also underwent a notable improvement in Saudization rates (from 13 percent to 19.3 percent).
-Academics working on aspects of Saudization include, among many others, Ingo Forstenlechner from United Arab Emirates University, Kasim Randeree from the British University of Dubai, Paul Knoglinger from the FHWien, Marie-France Waxin from the American University of Sharjah.
+Manufacturing also had a notable improvement in Saudization rates from 13 percent to 19.3 percent.

 Saudization rates in the retail and construction sectors also improved from 12.9 percent and 7.2 percent to 18.4 percent and 10.3 percent respectively, said the report.

-Taking average growth for the period between 2011 and 2013, improved Saudization rates in the transportation sector came mainly as a result of a significant 59 percent growth in employment of Saudis.
+Taking average growth for the period between 2011 and 2013, improved Saudization rates in the transportation sector came mainly as a result of a significant 59 percent growth in the employment of Saudis.
 Average Saudi employment growth in the manufacturing and wholesale and retail sectors was also high, at 25 percent each.

 Meanwhile, employment growth for non-Saudis averaged just 4 percent and 7 percent respectively.

 The construction sector — the most labor-intensive part of the private sector — recorded an impressive 34 percent average growth in employment of Saudis, while employment of non-Saudis in the sector grew by 14 percent.
 The higher growth in Saudi employment in the construction sector is impressive given the particularly high wage differential from non-Saudis.
 Saudis in the construction sector earned a monthly average of SR3,330 in 2013, while non-Saudis earned only SR1,029.